 What is triple arthrodesis?

-Triple arthodesis is used to address many types of foot deformity and pain.
+Triple arthrodesis is used to address many types of foot deformity and pain.
 This procedure fuses three joints in the back of the foot.
-These joints, shown in the image to the right, are the talonavicular (blue arrow), subtalar (red arrow) and calcaneocuboid (green arrow).

 What are the goals of triple arthrodesis?